solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 ## Authenticate with Okta OIDC

-In this section, we will establish an Okta account and application, then modify our Gloo configuration to authenticate using Okta.
+In this section, we will establish an Okta account and application, then modify our Gloo Edge configuration to authenticate using Okta.

 ### Establish Okta Account